Team

 Andrés Jimenez

-Andrés was appointed as Planning Commissioner for Fairfax, Virginia in 2020 and was elected to the Fairfax County Board of Supervisors seat in the Mason District in 2023.
+Andrés has a long record of public service.
+Most recently, he was elected to the Fairfax County Board of Supervisors seat in the Mason District in 2023.